smallmuou/ios-icon-generator/README.md

     srcfile - The source png image.
 Preferably above 1024x1024 dstpath - The destination path where the icons generate to.

-    This script is depend on ImageMagick.
-So you must install ImageMagick first You can use 'sudo brew install ImageMagick' to install it

 AUTHOR:
     Pawpaw<lvyexuwenfa100@126.com>